elyor-doniyorov/Enumerable-methods-ruby/README.md

 To get a local copy of the repository please run the following commands on your terminal:

-$ cd <folder>
 $ git clone https://github.com/EL28DEV/Enumerable-methods-ruby.git

-Testing
-To test the code, run rspec from root of the folder using terminal.

-    Rspec is used for the test.

-$ gem install rspec

 ## Show your support